Choose Your Path

 Research

-Becoming Institute partners with Canadian colleges, universities, and emerging scholars to advance the field of trauma recovery through original inquiry — generating evidence that strengthens how psychotherapy is taught, how trauma is treated holistically, how technology shapes clinical practice, and who gets to enter the profession.
+Becoming Institute partners with Canadian colleges, universities, and emerging scholars to advance the field of trauma recovery through original inquiry — evidence that strengthens how psychotherapy is taught, treated, and delivered.

-• QEEG/Brain Mapping/Neurofeedback Research — physiological and neurological correlates of trauma and recovery
+• QEEG, Brain Mapping & Neurofeedback Researchthe physiological and neurological correlates of trauma and recovery.

-• Diversity, Health Equity, and Inclusion Research — examining access and graduation rates for higher-barrier groups entering psychotherapy careers (Black, Indigenous, internationally educated, and LGBTQ2S nurses)
+• Diversity, Health Equity & Inclusion Researchaccess and graduation rates for higher-barrier groups entering psychotherapy careers.

 Pillar IV